-Residents won in the U.S. Court of Appeals for the Third Circuit.
-The case was appealed to the U.S. Supreme Court, which was slated to hear arguments in December, but that dispute will now be withdrawn by agreement of all the parties.
+Residents had prevailed in their litigation before the U.S. Court of Appeals for the Third Circuit.
+The case was appealed to the U.S. Supreme Court, which was slated to hear arguments in December 2013, but because the parties reached settlement, that dispute was withdrawn by agreement before oral argument.

 What’s at Stake

 The outcome ensures that the older residents will be able to remain in their community as they age in safe and well-designed homes.
 Residents of all ages have worked together for the long haul to obtain this tremendous settlement and to uphold fair housing and equal opportunity for everybody in Mount Holly.

 Mt.
 Holly Citizens in Action v.
 Township of Mount Holly was proceeding simultaneously before the U.S. Supreme Court and the federal district court of New Jersey and both cases have now been dismissed by agreement of the parties.